 My kids have been having lots of fun with baking soda and vinegar.
-They have observed simple chemical reactions and even made exploding milk.
+They have observed simple chemical reactions for preschoolers and even made exploding milk.
 That inspired me to set up some individual experiments with baking soda for them.
 I have never heard them say "wow!" more during an activity.
 If you are looking for a fun way to explore science with preschool and kindergarten kids, not to mention get in some fine motor skills practice, try these fun science experiments.

 - Baking soda